FAQ (Frequently Asked Questions)

 We gather measurements from 5 to 6 separate weather stations around Ojai (including our own) and average them, using data from www.wunderground.com.

 What is the difference on the MLS sheet between “Contingent”, “Contingent No-Show”, “Contingent Show” and “Pending”?

 When the MLS sheet reads “Contingent”, that simply means that an offer has been accepted.
 “Contingent Show” means that although an offer has been accepted, the owner of the property is willing to let other potential buyers tour the home.
 “Contingent No Show” means they’ve accepted an offer, but are not willing to let new potential buyers see the home.
 “Sale Pending” technically means that an offer has been accepted and all contingencies of the sale have been removed (such as the inspection contingency, loan contingency, etc).
 It’s the penultimate step to the home closing.
 To avoid confusion, we simply call any home that’s in escrow with an accepted offer a “Pending Sale.”

 Why don’t we advertise these Best Buys in the newspaper?

-Because our local newspaper only prints twice per week, by the time we find a Best Buy and it gets put into circulation, it’s very possible that it could be sold already.
+Because our local newspaper only prints once per week, by the time we find a Best Buy and it gets put into circulation, it’s very possible that it could be sold already.
 Some of the Best Buys we’ve put on the list have sold in only 1 day, so this is the quickest way possible to get this information to you.